 The most famous example of this leadership trait is Abraham Lincoln, who assembled a Cabinet whose members had different points of view than the president, sometimes radically so.
 In her Pulitzer Prize-winning biography, Team of Rivals, Doris Kearns Goodwin notes that Lincoln wanted to hear strong voices of dissent, encouraged without fear of retaliation.
 But the final decision, after hearing strong arguments for and against, sat solely with Lincoln.

-But if you’re not listening, then you’re just barking orders, and that is a pathway to failure.
-Active listening is a leadership trait that was first developed by Carl Rogers and Richare Farson in the 1980s.
+But if you’re not listening, then you’re just barking orders, and that’s a pathway to failure.
+Active listening is a leadership trait that was first developed by Carl Rogers and Richard Farson in the 1980s.
 They argue that listening isn’t a passive activity, but rather listening can change attitudes.
 Active listening helps people become less defensive and authoritarian, making them more democratic, emotionally mature and open to experience.
-All of which helps a leader rally the troops.
+All of which help a leader rally the troops.

-According to a study conducted at the University of Texas at San Antonio from 2016, “the key to a successful, creative leader is confidence.”
-Leadership is not only about motivating people, according to the study, but also about coming up with ideas.
+According to a study conducted at the University of Texas at San Antonio in 2016, “the key to a successful, creative leader is confidence.”
+Leadership isn’t only about motivating people, but also about coming up with ideas.
 An abusive leader creates only stress.
 Confidence, on the other hand, doesn’t need to bolster itself by humiliating others.
 Confidence leads by creating a collaborative and creative environment.

-Naturally, being overly confident is not confidence at all.
-That’s arrogance, and it falls squarely into the abusive leadership camp.
-It should obviously be avoided.
-But staying genuinely positive and confident is contagious and imbues those working for the leader with the same optimistic attitudes that lead to more creative engagement.
+Naturally, being overly confident is no confidence at all.
+That’s arrogance, and it falls squarely into the abusive leadership camp and should be avoided.
+But staying genuinely positive and confident is contagious and gives those working for the leader the same optimistic attitudes that lead to more creative engagement.

 It sounds like an oxymoron, but servant leadership is an effective managerial style.
 There’s a long history of servant leaders, such as Harriet Tubman, Martin Luther King, Jr. and Jane Goodall.
-A servant leader may be at the top of the power pyramid, but they share that power, by putting the needs of others ahead of their own and by helping people perform at their best.
+A servant leader may be at the top of the power pyramid, but they share that power by putting the needs of others ahead of their own.

 In terms of business, this approach creates connections among employees and strengthens relationships, which leads to increased productivity.
-It gives teams more autonomy and results in buy-in to the project and the confidence and freedom to work successfully.
+It gives teams more autonomy, results in buy-in to the project and gives teams the confidence and freedom to work successfully.
 Servant leaders make sure their staff has the resources they need to work hard while avoiding administrative and political hurdles.

 More and more people believe that integrity is the true hallmark of a great leader, over competitiveness or other assumed leadership traits.
 According to a poll conducted in 2016 by Robert Half Management Resources, three-fourths of participants, including workers and management, chose integrity as a top attribute of corporate leaders.

 Having integrity sets the right example from the top down, but it also means being transparent with employees and advocating for your team.
 Integrity is a business asset, too, in that an ethical managerial style attracts investors, customers and talent.
-Having a trustworthy leader is going to benefit the organization inside and out.
+Having a trustworthy leader benefits the organization inside and out.

-At it’s core, leadership is about making decisions.
-Hamlet, for example, would make a bad leader.
-The tragic flaw of this Shakespearean character is indecisiveness.
+At its core, leadership is about making decisions.
 If you don’t want there to be something rotten in your company, you must have a leader who can pull the trigger when the time is right.

 Leadership guru Tony Robbins notes that a leader is the one who has to make those difficult decisions.
 “The ability to be decisive can mean the difference between getting through tough times and folding under pressure,” he writes.
 Therefore, a leader can’t be a people-pleaser.
-Some of the decisions will not be well-received by everyone, but good judgement will make sure that they’re overall for the best.
+Some of the decisions won’t be well-received by everyone, but good judgment ensures that they’re for the best.
 That’s one cornerstone for a respected leader.

 Great leaders have great tools to better implement their plans.
-The cloud-based project management software ProjectManager.com is what a leader wants in order to monitor and report on progress with its real-time dashboard, online Gantt chart and collaborative platform.
-Try it for yourself and see by taking this free 30-day trial.
+The online project management software ProjectManager is what a leader wants in order to monitor and report on progress with its real-time dashboard, online Gantt chart and collaborative platform.
+Try it for yourself and see it by taking this free 30-day trial.